EndoTaishi/CLASSIC/documentation/basicInputs.md

   - The phenology subroutine of CTEM tracks leaf status according to four plants states, 1) leaf onset or maximum growth, 2) normal growth, 3) leaf fall, and 4) no leaves state.
 When leaf status is set to 4 the model thinks there are no leaves.
 When initializing from bare ground with no vegetation set this to 4.
 - pandays Days with positive net photosynthesis [Days]
   - The phenology subroutine of CTEM tracks days with positive net photosynthesis to initiate leaf onset.
 When net photosynthesis is positive for seven days, favourable weather is assumed to arrive and, leaf onset begins.
 If this variable is set to 7 then the model will think that favourable weather has arrived.
 When initializing from bare ground with no vegetation set this variable to 0.

+# Example model setups {#exModSets}

+  Here are a few example situations for physics only runs (CLASS alone).

+  1. sum(FCAN) = 1 and FARE > 0 - Simulate all vegetated ground and no bare ground.
+If FCAN(ican+1) > 0 this includes some urban area.
+  2. sum(FCAN) < 1 and FARE > 0  - Simulate vegetated ground and some bare ground (1 - sum(FCAN)).
+If FCAN(ican+1) > 0 this includes some urban area.
+  3. sum(FCAN) = 0  and FARE > 0 - Only simulate bare ground.
+  4. sum(FCAN) = 0  and FARE = 0 - Don't simulate this cell, it is a lake or something.

+Variations of **bare ground**:
+    1. If SAND = -4 then this cell is a glacier.
+Set all ground layers SAND to -4.
+    2. If SAND = -3 then this layer is rock.
+The SAND flag can differ per layer so you may have permeable soils underlain by bedrock in which case your soil will have SAND values > 0 but your bedrock layers should be SAND = -3.
+If the whole ground column is rock then all layers should be set to -3.
+    3. If SAND = -2 then this layer is peat.

+If biogeochemistry is turned on (CTEM on) then we have a subtle difference in that fcancmx is used and determines the fcan(1:ican) values.
+Assumedly if you have some vegetation then at least one ground layer should be soil (SAND > 0).